The Heartbreak Kid (1972 film): American Film Institute

 In 2000, the film was ranked 91st in the American Film Institute's 100 Years...100 Laughs list.

 Home media

-Although released on DVD in 1998 and in 2002, the film currently (as of 2025) is out of print.
+The film was released on DVD in 1998 and in 2002.
 Rare 35mm prints held by the Academy Film Archive and the BFI National Archive have screened in select locations trusted and insured to handle such prints, including Metrograph and the Museum of the Moving Image in New York City in 2024 and 2025 and the Music Box Theatre in Chicago, Illinois in 2024.

 Bristol Myers Squibb (Palomar Pictures International) owns the rights to The Heartbreak Kid (1972) and Sleuth (1972).

 Remake

-A remake of the film was released in 2007 that stars Ben Stiller, Michelle Monaghan, Malin Åkerman, Jerry Stiller, Rob Corddry, Carlos Mencia, Scott Wilson, and Danny McBride.
+A remake of the film was released in 2007, which was directed by the Farrelly Brothers and stars Ben Stiller, Michelle Monaghan, Malin Åkerman, Jerry Stiller, Rob Corddry, Carlos Mencia, Scott Wilson and Danny McBride.